-Premium activities for 2017 include Kangaroos, Black Light Mini Golf, Spider Climb, Climbing Wall, Ropes Course, Euro Bungy, Archery Tag, Funballz, Blaster Balls.
+Premium activities for 2019 include Black Light Mini Golf, Spider Climb, Climbing Wall, Ropes Course, Euro Bungy, Archery Tag, Funballz, Blaster Balls.

 Food Services: Two food buildings side by side include a cookhouse and the Sugar Shack – Hot food such as fries, poutine, mozza sticks, hot dogs are available.
 The Sugar Shack has all kinds of candy, popsicles, packaged ice cream and cold drinks.
 You can also pack a picnic lunch and eat it in the park.
 There are plenty of picnic tables.

 Stay Length: 2 hours to all day.

 Gordie’s Review (8 years old): “I liked the carts the best but would like to try the extra things”

 Nicky’s Review (5 years old): “I liked all the things.
 And the bouncy castles and seeing Moana.”

 Robbie’s Review (2.5 years old): “We go there again?
 Pumpkin bouncy castle!”

 Overall: Cobbs Corn Maze opened in NE Calgary in mid August of 2013.
 We visited on a warm Sunday in Mid-October.
 We opted to get regular admission for everyone and didn’t do any of the premium activities on this visit.

 Cobb’s Adventure Park sometimes hosts special activities such as character visits.
 While we were there Moana and Rapunzel were there for photo ops – free with regular admission.